jason-p-pickering/pootle/docs/server/project_setup.rst

     $ pootle sync_stores --project=my-project

-Next step is to update all those translations against the newer templates.
-We recommend you to update them on disk using the :ref:`pot2po <toolkit:pot2po>` command line tool, which can handle other formats besides Gettext PO.
+Once the translations on disk have been brought into sync with the database, we recommend you to update them using the :ref:`pot2po <toolkit:pot2po>` command line tool, which can handle other formats besides Gettext PO.
+Please refer to this commands documentation for details on how to use this command.

 .. code-block:: console